80 million tons of waste per year

 Electronic waste is traditionally the fastest growing waste stream worldwide.
 Despite very good EU waste legislation, only one third is disposed of in accordance with the law.
 The authorities are simply overwhelmed by the quantities involved.

 We also interviewed the makers of the documentary "Welcome to Sodom".
 You can find the whole interview here.

 For the sake of the environment and future generations, we at R.U.S.Z. take into account the total environmental impact of electrical equipment: production, delivery, operation and disposal.
 In order to keep the ecological footprint low, it therefore makes ecological sense to use the equipment for as long as possible.

-We therefore recommend to keep your equipment as long as possible, to have it repaired if necessary and to buy Second-Life-Equipment instead of new or take it over from friends.
+We therefore recommend that you keep your equipment as long as possible, have it repaired if necessary, buy Second-Life-Equipment instead of new or use hand me downs from friends and family.